 Article 6 of the Convention provides that each Contracting Party shall take appropriate measures to ensure that the Convention is effectively applied.
-To that effect, the Stabilisation and Association Council established by the Stabilisation and Association Agreement between the European Communities and their Member States, of the one part, and the Republic of Serbia, of the other part, should adopt a Decision introducing the rules of the Convention under Protocol 3 concerning the definition of the concept of 'originating products' and methods of administrative cooperation.
+To that effect, the EC-Turkey Association Council on the trade regime for agricultural products should adopt a Decision introducing the rules of the Convention under Protocol 3 concerning the definition of the concept of 'originating products' and methods of administrative cooperation.
 This is done by introducing in the amended Protocol a reference to the Convention that will render it applicable.